dhodi-fahad/saucedemo-selenium-tests/README.md

 interacting with its elements.

 ### Disclaimer
-This project is for educational purposes only and does not represent a complete e-commerce automation solution.
+This project is for demo purposes only and does not represent a complete e-commerce automation solution.
 It focuses on demonstrating basic Selenium testing techniques with the POM.